 Now that you know your freelance writing niche, it’s time to start blogging about it!
 When you blog consistently about a particular niche, you’ll start to see an increase in freelance writing opportunities within that niche.
 And potential clients will see that you’re knowledgeable and experienced in the field.

-In order to be successful in freelance writing, you have to be passionate about your freelance writing niche.
+To be successful in freelance writing, you have to be passionate about your freelance writing niche.

 Remember: freelance writers who blog about their freelance writing niches are much more likely to get freelance writing jobs than those who don’t.